BYLAWS OF THE CAROLINA MOUNTAIN CLUB, INCORPORATED

-2. The Club will have full power and authority to purchase, own, lease, or dispose of all kinds of property, both real and personal, and to perform all acts necessary for the proper fulfillment of these objectives.
+2. The Club will have full power and authority to purchase, own, lease, or dispose of all kinds of property; both real and personal; and to perform all acts necessary for the proper fulfillment of these objectives.

 ARTICLE III – MEMBERSHIP

 2. Members will be dropped for non-payment of dues at 90 days past due and reinstated on payment of current dues.

-4. The classifications of Club membership will be: Individual Member, Family Member, Life Member, and Honorary Life Member.
+5. The classifications of Club membership will be: Individual Member, Family Member, Life Member, and Honorary Life Member.
 A Life Membership may be purchased by payment of twenty-five times the current individual or family membership dues.
-An Honorary Membership may be granted by the Council to a Club member in recognition of long and extraordinary service to the Club.
-Life and Honorary Members will enjoy full benefits of membership of the Club without further payment of dues.
+An Honorary Life Membership may be granted by the Council to a Club member in recognition of long and extraordinary service to the Club.
+Life and Honorary Life Members will enjoy full benefits of membership of the Club without further payment of dues.
 The terms Silver and Gold Membership apply to specific donations made in addition to dues paid for that year of membership.

 ARTICLE IV – OFFICERS AND COUNCIL

 1. The Officers of the Club will be President, Vice President, Secretary, and Treasurer.

 The President will be the Chief Executive Officer of the Club.

 The Vice President will assist the President in carrying out his/her duties, and will replace the President in case of death or resignation.
 The Vice President also will be responsible for planning the Club’s Annual Meeting.